 - Description - A unique name for your security rule.

-- Resource Type - The VMC feature which selects the security rule settings - Teamwork Stream, Finance Stream, Writeback Destination, Workflow or User Role (only available for Root Admin and Admin users).
+- Resource Type - The VMC feature which selects the security rule settings - Teamwork Stream, Finance Stream, Writeback Destination, Workflow, Integration, Teamwork Workspace, Finance Workspace, Lock Group, User Role (only available for Root Admin and Admin users), and Loop & Reduce Tasks.

 - Teamwork Stream/Finance Stream - select from a list of available streams.

 - Teamwork Workspace/Finance Workspace - select from a list of available workspaces.

 - Writeback Destination - select from a list of available destinations.

 - Workflow - select from a list of available workflows